EliasIelceanu/EliasIelceanu_BlueStampPortfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+  For my first milestone, I made a car that is able to track black tape.
+The components that I used were 2 wheels, an arduino uno r3, and a

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.